-Agency SSN Reduction Plans Lacked Key Elements, Limiting Their Usefulness collection and use of SSNs, an objective that was to be accomplished within 18 months.
+Agency SSN Reduction Plans Lacked Key Elements, Limiting Their Usefulness

+As previously mentioned, in May 2007, OMB issued a memorandum requiring agencies to develop plans to eliminate the unnecessary collection and use of SSNs, an objective that was to be accomplished within 18 months.
 OMB did not set requirements for agencies on creating effective plans to eliminate the unnecessary collection and use of SSNs.
 However, other federal laws and guidance have established key elements that performance plans generally should contain.
 For example, GPRAMA established criteria for effective performance plans, including specific measures to assess performance.
 Our prior work on developing performance plans identifies additional elements of effective plans, as does OMB's guidance on budget preparation.
-Several key elements of an effective performance plan that were consistently referenced across these sources include:
+Several key elements of